shaolink8/Voice-Controlled-Robocar/README.md

 - Here, 2 motors, each for 1 wheel, have been used for the movements of the car: front, right, left and back.
 The Arduino code maps the required movement to the motor pin numbers and the action to be taken based on the input detected in the form of speech.

-- MIT App Inventor was used to use a makeshift Android application in which we can simply click on the mic to give our input and the robocar will move accordingly.
+- MIT App Inventor was used to create a makeshift Android application in which we can simply click on the mic to give our input and the robocar will move accordingly.

 #### The images in the repo have been used as icons/ buttons inside the app.